 - You look like a strong girl.

-The only right way to respond to a body positive compliment is to smile and say a thank you.
-No one is putting a pressure on you t meet any crazy standard of beauty.
-They are telling you that you are beautiful the way you are and you know it’s because beauty comes in all shape and sizes and color.
+The only right way to respond to a body-positive compliment is to smile and say a thank you.
+No one is putting pressure on you t meet any crazy standard of beauty.
+They are telling you that you are beautiful the way you are and you know it’s because beauty comes in all shapes and sizes and colors.
 Be confident and bold in receiving a compliment and develop the habit of complimenting yourself regularly.

 If you want to know more about body modifications or types visit Gurrusays.